An extended Merton problem with relaxed benchmark tracking: The Case with CRRA Utility and GBM Benchmark

-which yields the contradiction.
+\item[{\rm(iii)}] In the case $\mathrm{v}\geq z>0$ and $\mu_Z>\eta$, the capital injection is indeed necessary for the agent in our optimal tracking problem \eqref{eq:w}.
+Corollary \ref{coro:inject-captial-CRRA-GBM} shows this fact under any admissible strategy.
 That is, if we consider the classical Merton's problem by requiring the strict benchmark outperforming constraint $V_t\geq Z_t$, a.s., for all $t\geq 0$, the admissible set of Merton problem under the outperforming constraint is empty.
-Therefore, it is necessary to consider the relaxed benchmark outperforming constraint using the strategic capital injection such that the wealth process is allowed to be negative from time to time.
+Therefore, it is necessary to consider the relaxed benchmark outperforming constraint using the strategic capital injection such that the wealth process is allowed to be negative from time to time. \end{itemize} \end{remark}